KrysThom14/Force_Plate_Data_Analysis/README.md

-# Force-Plate-Data-Analysis-1
+# Force Plate Data Analysis
 This was initially part of an assignment I had from grad school (Exercise Science) in my Biomechanics class.
 This is just a result of me taking a deeper dive into the analysis of the data using Python.
-This part of the assignment had to do with analyzing a 30sec. recording of someone performing a Double-Leg Quiet Stance on a Force Plate.
+This part of the assignment had to do with analyzing a 30sec. & a 60sec. recording of someone performing a Double-Leg Quiet Stance on a Force Plate.
 The primary measurements in question are Center of Pressure (COP) & Force Data.